 Fall Term: Commercialization of Biomedical Innovation: Entrepreneurship and Business Fundamentals (BSR 2931).
 This class encompasses:

-- Market/customer definition and developing business plans/capital pitches
+- Market/customer definition, validation processes, and developing I-Corp ready plans and pitches

 If you have questions about registering for these courses, please email Registrar@mssm.edu.

-Another essential characteristic of our Biomedical Innovation and Entrepreneurship program is the opportunity to further develop skills outside of the classroom through a number of practical experiences.
-Over the past several years, the Mount Sinai Health System has built a considerable number of these unique learning opportunities including:
+Another essential characteristic of our Biomedical Innovation and Entrepreneurship program is the opportunity to access an unparalleled set of experts and projects in further development of career-ready skills offered by leading centers of innovation across the Mount Sinai Health System including:

 - Mount Sinai Innovation Partners (MSIP)

-These resources provide practical, professional experience for graduate and medical students to complement their coursework and will prepare you to succeed in the burgeoning field of biomedical innovation and entrepreneurship.
+These incredible learning resources within Mount Sinai provide unmatched practical, professional experience for graduate and medical students to complement coursework and will prepare you to succeed in the burgeoning field of biomedical innovation and entrepreneurship.
 Postdoctoral fellows, residents and faculty are also welcome to take advantage of these opportunities.